getgort/gort-guide/rules.md

 Each person that can interact with Gort has an associated user account.
 This is also the identity with which a person will interact with Gort's REST API.

 It is important to understand that this "Gort User" is not the same as a person's "handle" in a particular chat system.
 In fact, a Gort user can be associated with multiple handles from different chat systems.
-For instance, I may be @cm in HipChat and @chris in Slack, but cmaier in Gort.
+For instance, I may be `@chris` in Slack, but `cmaier` in Gort.
 Gort can recognize this and map these various chat handles back to the same Gort user, allowing authorization to be managed centrally and independently of which chat system is in use.

 Users are scoped to the entire Gort installation; that is, there is no higher-level namespace (e.g., "organization") into which users are grouped.